VictoriaRaven/Mathematics-calculator-projects/README.md

 In the future I hope to try out projects publicly.

+Projects to do:
-Do a code project for angie to calculate trig identities. (string perhaps)
+-Do a code project for angie to calculate trig identities. (string perhaps) -create double integral caculator/triple, 3d images, etc.